erickbytes/lofipython/content/blog/pretty-print-the-ea-sports-fifa-ultimate-team-json-with-jq-curl.rst

 These ratings represent the players at their peak of their careers.
 Messi is a better dribbler, while Ronaldo has more power and strength.
 Messi has the edge in free kicks, curve in his shot and "longshots" 99 to 98 over Cristiano.
 They are tied at "finishing", each with 99.
 Ronaldo has the "Power Free-Kick" trait, whereas Messi has "Chip Shot", "Finesse Shot" and "Playmaker" traits giving him an edge.

 EA's ratings suggest that both are prominent goal scorers, with a slight edge to Messi in finesse and shooting from distance.
 However, there's something to be said for kicking the ball really damn hard.
 Ronaldo has superior raw shot power and a lethal combo of more powerful jump and stronger headers.
 All this combined with an "Aerial Threat" specialty enables Ronaldo to vault above and around defenders to smash in golazos off the volley.
 Ronaldo sizes up to 6' 2" (187 cm) vs. Messi's 5' 7" (170 cm) frame.
 This Portugese man definitely has an advantage in getting higher in the air.
-But the Argentinian is quite darty.
+But the Argentinian is `quite darty <https://www.ea.com/en-gb/games/fifa/fifa-22/ratings/ratings-database>`__.

 .. raw:: html